-We have devoted this space to YOU on our United 94 site.
-I have found much of the information here from research on developing youth players, from items passed on to me through friends in education and coaching, and from reading articles and books on parenting.
-As a parent of three uniquely created children, I believe a one-size-fits-all approach has shortcomings as a parent.
+This space is devoted to YOU on our United 94 site.
+The information here is from research on developing youth players, from items passed on to us through friends in education and coaching, and from reading articles and books on parenting.
+As a parent of three uniquely created children, I believe a one-size-fits-all approach has shortcomings as parents of youth athletes.
 I do however believe in certain principles (that have been shaped through personal experiences as a player, through interacting with players who have ‘made it’ to top levels in soccer, through interacting with individuals who just love sport, and through success AND failure as a parent/ and coach).
 Two questions my parents asked me regularly with my participation in youth sports: Are you having FUN?
 Are you giving your BEST?
 Our goal is for ALL of our players to be able to answer "Yes!" to this question.

 We are creating a local experience in Worthington (we have players outside Worthington as well) that allows ‘kids to be kids’, that provides purposeful FUN repetitions on the ball to allow players to have more JOY in playing, that emphasizes team play and commitment to teammates (not constantly leaving for the next best team), that encourages players to play outside organized practice and game time, that limits the cost and time of travelling throughout OH and beyond at a young age, and that helps players reach their goals in the sport of soccer.
-In other parts of the world local community clubs celebrate their players being signed to youth academies and clubs – we will be thrilled to pass on our players if they can make it to the FREE Academy Level sponsored by the Columbus Crew!
+In other parts of the world local community clubs celebrate their players being signed to youth academies and clubs – we are thrilled to pass players on to the Academy Program (free for those selected) with Columbus Crew SC, and to their HS and college teams!

 The information here will be updated on an ongoing basis.
 If you have resources to share with me, don’t hesitate to pass them on:

 -Rob Smith, Director of Player Development

 PART 1: Questions I hear often from parents: